sdzharkov/rust_key_val_store/README.md

 KvStore is a log-based, persistant, key value store that is inspired by the Bitcask store architecture.
 The project was mainly built as a tool to learn Rust and log-based key value stores.
-This is my first personal project that has been written in Rust so appologies with any informalities / uncleanliness.
+This is my first personal project that has been written in Rust so apologies for any informalities / uncleanliness.

 ## Installing